apache/nuttx/configs/tm4c1294-launchpad/README.txt

        configuration other than using IPv6.
 So all of the notes above regarding the nsh configuration apply.

-       Telnet does not work with IPv6.
+       Telnet does work with IPv6 but is not enabled in this configuration (but could be).

     2. This configuration can be modified to that both IPv4 and IPv6 are support.
 Here is a summary of the additional configuration